Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The Royal Tar beerhouse is listed in trade directories and censuses from 1841; it was run by Richard Pearce in 1841 (when he was also working as a waterman) through to 1861.
 In the tithe return (1839/1841) Richard Pearce is listed as the occupier, the owner was Joseph Napper, who also owned two adjacent houses & yards (see no. 4).

-By 1871 Isaac Beese ‘beerseller & boiler maker’, Bristol-born, ran the beerhouse.
-In the same household were his wife and daughter, both named Priscilla, and Richard Pearce, his wife’s father, who ran the Royal Tar previously.
+In summary, the Middlesex County Times of 01 April 1871 reported the Royal Tar licence transfer from Richard Pearce to his (un-named) son-in-law.
+The 1871 census shows Bristol-born Isaac Beese 'beerseller & boiler maker' ran the beerhouse.
+In the same household were his wife and daughter, both named Priscilla, and Richard Pearce, his wife's father, who ran the Royal Tar previously.
 Two nieces surname Marriner also lived here.

-William Brooks, lighterman, had taken over by 1881: Trevor Mitchell advises William was the husband of Elizabeth, daughter of Richard Pearce and that another daughter, Jane Pearce, was working there as a waitress.
+William Brooks, also a lighterman, was recorded here in the 1881 census: Trevor Mitchell advises William was the husband of Elizabeth, daughter of Richard Pearce and that another daughter, Jane Pearce, was working there as a waitress.

 By 1891 John T Wilson, gas stoker lived here, in 1898 John Francis Wilson, beer retailer, and in 1901 William Atkinson from Knutsford in Cheshire.
 In 1907: Arthur Ernest Dodgson, in 1911: E. Britton.